ccrsxx/autobsi/README.md

 ## Installation

-Follow all these steps shown below to use this script.
+Follow all these steps shown below to use the script.

 1. Clone this repository.
 Run: